omarabdelaz1z/College-Study-Notes/Operating Systems/operating_systems_chapter_one_notes.md

   - ISR is a software routine that hardware invokes in response to an interrupt (represented as an I/O Activity).

   - Interrupts are used to:
-    - Coordinate I/O activities and prevent the CPU from being tied up during data transfer process.
-      The CPU needs to know if the I/O is ready before it can proceed.
+        1. Coordinate I/O activities: prevent the CPU from being tied up during data transfer process. the CPU needs to know if the I/O is ready before it can proceed.
 Without the interrupt capability, the CPU needs to check the status of the I/O devicecontinuously.

-    - Perform time-critical applications.
-      Many emergent events require the CPU to take action immediately.
+        2. Perform time-critical applications Many emergent events require the CPU to take action immediately.
           The interrupt mechanism provides a way to force the CPU to divert from normal program execution and take immediate actions.

   - Interrupt vector is a table of pointers/ addresses of ISR for the interrupting device.
 The use of pointers is to provide the necessary speed.
   - The interrupt architecture must also save the address of the interrupted instruction.